 Titoki’s rooms are warm, comfortable and of of motel quality standard.
 Some rooms have ensuites, whilst others have shared baths.
 All have electric blankets through the winter.
 Meals are homestyle, made from fresh Titoki produce and will be served along with delicious snacks, teas and coffees.
 Titoki can cater for specific dietery needs.
 Please let us know at time of booking.

 What are the retreat accomodation costs?

-An offering will be taken at the end of the retreat to bless our facilitator travelling to be here.
+An offering will be taken at the end of the retreat to bless our facilitators travelling to be here.